mmihevc/cs370/README.md

    * **chmod +x client.sh**
 2. Start the RESTful Server in a docker container with:
    * **./client.sh**
-3. You will now be able to reach our client running in a docker container at port 3000.
+3. You will now be able to reach our client running in a docker container.
    * Note: the docker container will be named "client" and utlilizes port 4000

 ## Docker